AY2526S1-CS2103T-F14b-2/tp/docs/DeveloperGuide.md

 `editappt` and `deleteappt` follow the same lifecycle: parse input, locate the patient, validate the target appointment, produce an updated `Patient` instance, and persist it through the model.
 Undoing any of these commands restores the previous snapshot just like the undo walkthrough earlier.

 #### Command implementation notes
-- `AddressBookParser` tokenises raw CLI input and dispatches to the relevant `*AppointmentCommandParser`.
+- `AddressBookParser` tokenises raw CLI input and dispatches to the relevant `AppointmentCommandParser`.
 Each parser enforces mandatory prefixes, rejects duplicates via `ArgumentMultimap#verifyNoDuplicatePrefixesFor(...)`, and converts user input into domain objects with `ParserUtil`.
 Parse-time failures throw `ParseException`, surfacing format errors before model work begins.
 - `AddAppointmentCommand` constructs the appointment immediately, which ensures invalid dates/times fail fast and allows the same instance to be reused in the success message.
 - `EditAppointmentCommand` extends `AbstractEditCommand`.
-Its `EditAppointmentDescriptor` records only the mutated fields and provides `buildUpdatedAppointment(...)` to merge edits with the original appointment. `validateEdit(...)` performs type checks (patient vs. caretaker), ensures the appointment list is non-empty, and verifies the target index before any model mutation.
+Its `EditAppointmentDescriptor` records only the mutated fields and provides `buildUpdatedAppointment(...)` to merge edits with the original appointment. `validateEdit(...)` performs type checks (patient vs. caretaker), verifies the appointment index is within valid bounds (1 to size of appointments list), and checks for duplicate date/time combinations before any model mutation.
 - `DeleteAppointmentCommand` extends `AbstractDeleteCommand`.
 After validation it copies the patient’s appointment list, removes the target entry, and delegates to the model to persist the updated patient.

 #### Model updates and undo support